makinacorpus/makina-states/README.rst

 Install a new salt-managed box
 -------------------------------
-- To install our base salt installation, just run this script as **root**, please read next paragraphes before running any command.
+- To install our base salt installation, just run this script as **root**, please read next paragraphs before running any command.
 - All our installs run 2 instances of salt: **mastersalt** and **salt**
 - You will nearly never have to handle much with the **mastersalt** part
 - The two instances will have to know where they run to first make the system